Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.media/glib.md

 included without limitation in the term "modification".)

   "Source code" for a work means the preferred form of the work for making modifications to it.
-For a library, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the library.
+For a library, complete src code means all the src code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the library.